 School Year/School Day:

 August 23rd will be the start of the school year.
 We NEED to continue to have our kids safely in the classrooms.

 Learning of this type, as discussed earlier, is optimal for the educational experience.
 The District is a 1:1 school and students will have access to either chromebooks or ipads.

 Professional development for teachers and training of students is a priority when we begin school in the fall.
 The first few days of school will be used to train students on the use of this technology.

 Safety measures will be in place and will change as conditions require.
-Students are encouraged to wear masks when they can not social distance.
-However, this is only a recommendation and masks will remain a personal choice.
-Students are encouraged to bring their own mask or shield to school.
+For the 2022-23 school year, masks will remain a personal choice.
+Students should bring their own mask or shield to school, if they choose to wear a mask.
 They are also encouraged to bring a second mask should theirs become soiled and a paper bag to store their mask in when it is not in use.
 Students and staff will clean their desks and classrooms after use.
 Hand sanitizer will be available in each classroom and office.
 We will monitor CDC guidance and make adjustments to procedures when needed.
-Students will be asked to bring a water bottle to school and use the bottle filling stations, instead of using the traditional drinking fountains.
+Students may be asked to bring a water bottle to school and use the bottle filling stations, instead of using the traditional drinking fountains.
 Please label water bottles with your student’s name.

 A priority to the River Valley CSD is the health and safety of the students and staff.
 High-touch areas in the building, other than the cleaning already done in the classrooms, will be cleaned regularly.